-With cancer treatment centres in Australia, Spain, the United Kingdom and now the United States, GenesisCare is the world’s largest provider of radiotherapy.
+With cancer treatment centres in Australia, Spain, the United Kingdom and now the United States, GenesisCare is the world’s largest private provider of radiotherapy.
 Working in collaboration with the University of Oxford, GenesisCare has brought the UK’s first MRIdian MR-guided facility to the UK.

 On this webinar, the team will be discussing the insights gained during the MRIdian implementation process and from treating their first 50 patients, leveraging MR-guided radiotherapy and adapting patient care to a rapidly changing cancer landscape.
 Hear about the role of SABR as an alternative to surgery and chemotherapy for urological and hepatobiliary cancers, and in the setting of reirradiation.